wuxxin/welltrack/system-workflow.md

 ## Code Structure & Modularity

-- **Never create a file longer than 800 lines of code, except for single file applications.** If a file approaches this limit, refactor by splitting it into modules or helper files.
+- **Never create a file longer than 800 lines of code, except for single file applications.**
+    - If a file approaches this limit, refactor by splitting it into modules or helper files.
 - **Organize code into clearly separated modules**, grouped by feature or responsibility.
-- **Use clear, consistent imports** (prefer relative imports within packages).
+- **Use clear, consistent imports**, prefer relative imports within packages.

 ## Python Style & Conventions